DESK / VANGUARD PLATFORM

 read this if nothing elsePick the ETF if

-ETFs on Vanguard if you want intraday tradability, your starting balance is below the $3,000 Admiral mutual fund minimum, you are a tax-loss harvester, or you want the option of a future in-kind transfer to a non-Vanguard brokerage.
+ETFs on this platform if you want intraday tradability, your starting balance is below the $3,000 Admiral mutual fund minimum, you are a tax-loss harvester, or you want the option of a future in-kind transfer to another brokerage.

 Pick the index fund if

-Vanguard Admiral mutual funds (VTSAX, VFIAX, VTIAX, VBTLX) for the simplest auto-invest experience, exact-dollar contributions, and the dual share-class tax-efficiency parity.
-The default for most Vanguard customers.
+Admiral mutual funds (VTSAX, VFIAX, VTIAX, VBTLX) for the simplest auto-invest experience, exact-dollar contributions, and the dual share-class tax-efficiency parity.
+The default for most customers here.

-Vanguard's platform is built around its own Admiral-share-class mutual funds, which hold a $3,000 minimum, charge 0.04 to 0.11 percent for the index funds, and support native auto-invest with fractional-share contributions.
-The dual share-class structure (patented 2001, expired 2023) means Vanguard mutual funds share the underlying portfolio with their Vanguard ETF counterparts and inherit much of the ETF tax-efficiency advantage.
+The platform is built around its own Admiral-share-class mutual funds, which hold a $3,000 minimum, charge 0.04 to 0.09 percent for the index funds, and support native auto-invest with fractional-share contributions.
+The dual share-class structure (patented 2001, expired 2023) means the mutual funds share the underlying portfolio with their ETF counterparts and inherit much of the ETF tax-efficiency advantage.
 See the VOO versus VFIAX page for the canonical example.

-Vanguard does not currently support fractional-share buying for non-Vanguard ETFs.
-If you want VTI you can buy fractionally at Vanguard, but if you want SCHB or SPLG, you have to buy whole shares.
-The fractional-ETF gap is one of the meaningful weaknesses of Vanguard's brokerage versus Fidelity, Schwab, and Robinhood.
+Fractional-share buying is supported on in-house ETFs only.
+You can buy VTI fractionally here, but for SCHB or SPLG you have to buy whole shares.
+The third-party fractional-ETF gap is one of the meaningful weaknesses of this brokerage versus Fidelity, Schwab, and Robinhood.

 SECTION 02 / WHAT MAKES VANGUARD UNIQUE